-This course allows students to express their creative abilities through the writing of stories, plays, poems, and essays.
-Critical appraisals of students' work by members of the class are an important element in this course.
+This course will help students to develop skills in expressing their creative abilities through various forms of writing such as stories, plays, poems, and essays.
+It will also focus on critical appraisals of students' work by other members of the class.
 Prerequisite: Successful completion of ENG 122 (with a "C" or higher).